 Resolution 5: Verify connectivity to Active Directory

 Log off from the client computer and then log on as an Active Directory user.
 If logon is successful, verify the connectivity to Active Directory by using the Nltest command-line tool.
-To use the Nltest tool, you must have Windows Server 2003 Support Tools installed on the computer.
+Nltest.exe is included in the Remote Server Administration Tools for Windows 10.

 At a command prompt, type the following command, and then press Enter: